FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
 - transactionHash: Transaction Hash
-- withProof: whether to bring Merkel tree proof
+-withProof: whether to bring Merkel Tree Proof
-- callback: the callback when the transaction is obtained.
+-callback: Get the callback at the time of the transaction

 **Return value**